Go Ad-Free

 Lithium is also found in medications.
 One of my early mentors was Dr. Carl Pfeiffer.
 He was head of the Neuropharmacology Laboratory at the NJ Neuropsychiatric Institute.
 He did some of the early research on the use of lithium for what was then called manic-depressive disorder.

-While low or microdoses of lithium are unlikely to cause such complications, anyone contemplating such a program must be under medical supervision!
+The doses of lithium orotate given to the mice in the Harvard study were, according to the primary author, about 1,000 times lower than the FDA-approved doses for manic-depression.
+While low or microdoses of lithium are unlikely to cause toxic complications, anyone contemplating such a program must be under medical supervision!
 Regular kidney function tests are advisable.